HunterYahya/LLMHacker/README.md

 # Install required packages
 pip install streamlit requests
 🔧 Configuration
-Open llmhacker.py and update the API key and model selection:
+Open llmhacker.py and update your API key and model preferences:

-Find lines 61-67 in the code
+🔍 Navigate to lines 61–67

-Replace the default API key with your OpenRouter API key Choose your preferred model (default is DeepSeek V3 0324 FREE)
+Replace the default API key with your OpenRouter API key

+Optionally, switch models (default: DeepSeek V3 0324 FREE)

 🏃‍♂️ Running the Application
+bash
+Copy
+Edit
 streamlit run llmhacker.py
-The application will open in your default web browser.
+The application will launch in your default web browser.

 💡 Recent Improvements

-Performance optimization: Removed adversary profiles to reduce latency and improve response time Streamlined interface: Focused on core functionality for better user experience Updated system prompts: Enhanced response quality for technical operations
+⚡ Performance Optimization: Removed adversary profiles to reduce latency

+🧼 Streamlined Interface: Focused on core functionality for cleaner UX

+🧠 Prompt Enhancements: Improved system prompts for sharper, more technical responses

 ⚠️ Disclaimer
-This tool is for educational purposes and legitimate security testing only.
-Always use responsibly and ethically in authorized environments.
+This tool is intended for educational use and authorized security testing only.
-📝 Feedback
-This is my first GitHub project, so I would appreciate any feedback, suggestions for improvement, or comments!
+Always operate responsibly, ethically, and within approved environments.